eellpp/pubScratchpad/health/medical/hemorrhoids.md

 Do you have anal pain/bleeding/incontinence to stool or gas?
 How do you clean the area?
 Do you use any wipes or ointments?
 Do you currently take a fiber supplement?
 If yes, which type and how much?

+### Good Practices
+Don’t sit on the toilet for more than a few minutes
+Don't put off the urge to go to the toilet
+To help relieve anal pain and discomfort, sit in a shallow bath of warm water for 10 – 20 minutes, several times a day, if possible